-As Chief Advocate, Casey is the public face of The Planetary Society's efforts to advance planetary exploration, planetary defense, and the search for life.
+Casey leads The Planetary Society's advocacy and policy efforts to advance planetary exploration, planetary defense, and the search for life.
 He educates and empowers the organization's members to take political action.
 He writes, teaches, and speaks to The Society's members, the public, and policymakers to impress upon them the importance, relevancy, and excitement of space exploration.

 Casey is committed to demystifying the politics and policy process behind space exploration for all audiences.
 He is a trusted source for journalists and has been featured in many publications, including The New York Times, The Washington Post, The Atlantic, Scientific American, Vox, and The Verge, to name a few.
 He also has appeared as an expert on BBC News and both seasons of National Geographic's MARS series as a "MARS Big Thinker".

-As Senior Space Policy Adviser Casey helps lead the strategic planning of The Society's policy and advocacy efforts.
-He works closely with The Society's leadership, its Board of Directors, and other policy experts to craft the organizational positions and goals regarding the future of space exploration.
+He also leads the strategic planning of The Planetary Society's space policy and advocacy program.
+He works closely with The Society's leadership, its Board of Directors, and other policy experts to craft the organization's formal positions and goals for the future of space exploration.
 He provides trusted analysis of the budgetary, political, and policy decisions relating to space, pursues original research, and works collaboratively to generate policy ideas and guidance for the U.S. space program.

-Casey also teaches an occasional upper-level Honors Seminar at Western Washington University on space politics and history.
-He has a degree in Physics with a concentration in Astronomy from Oberlin College.
+Casey has a degree in Physics with a concentration in Astronomy from Oberlin College.

 Latest Planetary Radio Appearances

 Though the Space Shuttle program lasted 30 years and built the ISS, it fell short of NASA's goals for cost, reusability, and reliability.
 Can a program be both a worldly success and a policy failure?
 In this Space Policy Edition, we dissect a classic space policy paper and debate its relevance today.